ShawnicusMaximus/Asteroids/PLANNED FEATURES.md

 COMPLETE- Make the objects wrap around the screen instead of disappearing

 ### Collision & Hitbox Improvements
-- Make the ship have a triangular hitbox instead of a circular one
+COMPLETE- Make the ship have a triangular hitbox instead of a circular one
 - Make the asteroids lumpy instead of perfectly round

 ### Scoring & Life System